dgc-cgn/CAS-Digital-Trust/README.md

 Depending on the context, the main scope may be tailored for certification, for example:

-* Recoginition of and adherence to existing standards, regulations and legislation
+* Recognition of and adherence to existing standards, regulations and legislation
 * Adaptation to the relevant context of digital ecosystems and communities
 * Accomodation of needs of specific stakeholders